This topic has been updated with 2016 Census data for the LGA or other primary area only. What's this?

 Compiled and presented in profile.id by .id, the population experts.

-There were no major differences between Kew and City of Boroondara in 2011.
+The major difference between the household incomes of Kew and the City of Boroondara is: